syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-2. Now create an intance of ViewModel in *DataContext* property of CheclistBox control in **MainWindow.xaml** and bind the collection property from ViewModel to `ItemSource` property of CheckListBox.
+2. Now create an instance of ViewModel in *DataContext* property of CheckListBox control in **MainWindow.xaml** and bind the collection property from ViewModel to `ItemSource` property of CheckListBox.
 Set the property from Model class to be displayed to `DisplayMemberPath` property.

 {% tabs %}